 These contemporary versions of the old claw-foot tub are functional, efficient, and comfortable, perhaps once again proving that if something works well, there’s no need to reinvent it.
 As always, we encourage your comments and questions.

 Width: 10 feet, 6 inches

 Depth: 17 feet

 Living area: 188 sf

 Bathtub or not?
 In production homes, we prefer to offer both options.
-Today’s master bath is a place to relax after a long day.
+Today’s primary bath is a place to relax after a long day.
 The two luxurious bath plans shown are currently on the boards; they’re similar to the already-built baths in the photos.
 The traditional five-piece version, below, features a freestanding tub and a shower with built-in bench.
 One advantage of this option is an additional foot of counter space and a larger vanity.
 If tubs aren’t your thing, we’ve created a stellar four-piece bath, at left, with a super shower with double showerheads.
 The super shower comes with a dedicated dry-off area and space for turning on the shower to let the water heat up before you step inside.

-4-Piece Master Bath
+4-Piece Primary Bath